 The data is brutal:

 Research consistently shows 70-80% of consumers find IVR menus frustrating.
-A significant portion—some studies say 60%—hang up rather than navigate a complex menu tree.
+A significant portion—51% have abandoned a business rather than navigate a complex menu tree.

 Here's what's happening: